PCI Approved Scanning Vendors: A Buyer’s Guide

 • Provide the completed ASV scan report to your acquirer(s) and Participating Payment Brand(s) where required.
 Additionally, keep your quarterly passing scans handy for your annual PCI assessment.
 You must provide these passing quarterly scans to your QSA, ISA, or whoever is performing your PCI assessment;

-The scan customer is responsible for ensuring the components which make up the external network of the CDE are scoped in and provided to the Approved Scanning Vendor and include:
+The scan customer is responsible for ensuring the components that make up the external network of the CDE are scoped in and provided to the Approved Scanning Vendor and include:

 • Internet protocol (IP) addresses (for all the customer’s locations if multiple);